Discovery Phase: The Key to Success in Our Web Projects

 - Does our organization have the right technological tools and personnel to complete the job?
 This is another big one in which being realistic is of the utmost importance.
-Designing and developing a website takes a very specific set of skills—both technologically and organizationally.
+Designing and developing a website takes a specific set of skills—both technologically and organizationally.

-Make note of all the people it will take to complete your project’s milestones.
+Note all the people it will take to complete your project’s milestones.
 Begin assigning roles based on your employees’ roles and skills, or seek an outside agency or contractor to complete the project.